shishir91/FunOlympic_Video-Streaming/README.md

 ```
 yarn add "dependencies_name"
 ```
-### Add videos
-create a folder named "videos" inside "public" and add your videos
+### Upload Live, Videos, News
+Create an admin in your database.
+Login with admin's login credentials
+Add Videos and News as your wish